Clinical Genetics referrals

 Urgent referrals

-For urgent advice, (e.g. during pregnancy or ward referrals) please contact us directly by email or phone.
+For urgent advice, (e.g. during pregnancy or ward referrals) please contact us directly.

 We run an 'on-call' service so that urgent families can be seen within a few days.
 This will usually be in Oxford, but it may be possible to see people in our peripheral clinics, nearer to where a family lives.